wp-plugins/watu/readme.txt

 1. Upload the entire folder `watu` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to "Watu Settings" to change the default settings (optional)
-1. Go to "Manage Exams" under "Tools" menu to create your exams, add questions, answers and grades.
+1. Go to "Watu Quizzes" under "Tools" menu to create your exams, add questions, answers and grades.
 On the "manage questions" page of the created exam page, above the questions table you will see a green text.
 It shows you the code you need to enter in a post content where you want the exam to appear.

 == Frequently Asked Questions ==